Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Evaluation

-For generative models like BigGAN, inputs for both training and test phases are random variables sampled from the normal distribution.
-Infinite ``training data'' exists, and therefore, KMNC, NBC and SNAC are infeasible to use, as they assign each neuron an output range decided by the training data.
-In practice, we find that coverage measured by them tend to be random.
-In contrast, \tool, by default, can be used with no training data, and it can be adopted in both discriminative and generative models.
-For the remaining coverage criteria, most of their results are ranked as $Normal > N/2 > C/2 > N/10 > C/10$, which further reflects that prior criteria are more sensitive to the number of inputs instead of their diversity.
-Since previous criteria analyze neuron outputs separately, feeding more inputs might possiby increase the chance of activating more neurons in a linear manner.
-In contrast, \tool\ analyzes the formed distributions among neurons, where most ``trivial'' inputs will not influence the correlations or distributions.
-In contrast, since a diverse test suite possibly uncovers different correlations among neurons, \tool\ becomes more responsible for a diverse test suite.
+\textbf{Generative Models: the Incapability.}~To train generative models like BigGAN, inputs for both training and test phases are random variables sampled from the normal distribution (here, training images act as ``labels'').
+Infinite ``training inputs'' exist, and therefore, KMNC, NBC, SNAC and SCs are infeasible to use, as they require to first obtain neuron outputs using all training inputs.
+Practically, we use all samples from $Normal$ schemes to simulate the training inputs.
+Nevertheless, we find that coverage values measured by them are random (e.g., the ``\texttt{CR}'' row of SNAC in \T~\ref{tab:gen-rq1}).
+In contrast, \tool, by default, can be used with \textit{no} training data, and it can be adopted in both discriminative and generative models.

+\textbf{Generative Models: Quantity, not Diversity.}~For the remaining coverage criteria, most of their results are ranked as $Normal > N/2 > C/2 > N/10 > C/10$, which further reflects that prior criteria are more sensitive to the number of inputs instead of their diversity.
+Since previous criteria consider neurons separately, feeding more inputs might increase the chance of activating more neurons or producing a distinct trace of neuron outputs.
+In contrast, \tool\ analyzes the entanglements among neurons, where most ``trivial'' inputs will not influence the correlations or distributions.
+Since a diverse test suite possibly uncovers different neuron correlations, \tool\ becomes more responsible for a diverse test suite.